Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons: Energy Linearity and Resolution

-In this section, the performance of the 2018 CE-E prototype is studied in terms of energy resolution and energy linearity.
-These results are obtained for the first time from a prototype with number of layers identical to the HCGAL design and over a wide energy range.
-Of particular interest is the agreement between data and MC.
+An important design criterion of HGCAL is to have approximately the same energy resolution for high energy electrons and positrons as the current detector.
+The results presented here were obtained from a prototype with the same number of layers as the HGCAL design described in \cite{CMS_HGCAL_TDR}.

-After the procedure described in Section~\ref{Framework} and the hit preselection defined in Section~\ref{PreSelection}, the unclustered measured energy in units of MIPs is taken to be the sum of the Si pad energies in the CE-E section.
-The measured energy distributions in data and simulation are shown in Fig.~\ref{fig:dataMCvis} for four positron energies.
-A factor of 1.035 is applied to the data in order to be able to better compare with the MC.
-For each positron energy, the data and MC distributions are fitted with a Gaussian function within the range $[\mu - 1.0\sigma, \; \mu + 2.5\sigma]$.
+Following the procedure described in Section~\ref{Framework} and the selection defined in Section~\ref{PreSelection}, the unclustered measured energy in MIP units was taken to be the sum of the energy deposited in the silicon pads of the CE-E. The measured energy distributions in data and simulation are shown in Fig.~\ref{fig:dataMCvis} for four positron energies, where a scale factor of 1.035 has been applied to the data to match the simulation.
+For each positron energy, the data and MC distributions were fit iteratively until convergence with a Gaussian function, with mean value, $\mu$, and standard deviation, $\sigma$, within the range $[\mu - 1.0\sigma, \; \mu + 2.5\sigma]$.

-The asymmetric interval is chosen to avoid biasing the Gaussian mean and standard deviation by the presence of a remaining low energy tail in the distributions.
-These tails are due to radiation losses and losses from interactions of positrons with non homogeneous material along the straight section of the beamline upstream of the calorimeter.
-The Gaussian fit mean $\mu$ and standard deviation $\sigma$ are taken as the mean energy response $\left\langle E\right\rangle$ and resolution $\sigma_{E}$ of the detector active part at a given beam energy.
-As discussed in Section~\ref{sec:setup}, the estimation of the final beam energies at the entrance of the calorimeter takes into account systematic SR losses (up to 4\% of the beam energy at 300~\GeV).
-In this analysis, we have neglected the systematic errors of the estimated beam energies coming from uncertainties in the magnetic field of the dipole magnets defining the momentum and from possible missing material in the beamline simulation.
-In Figure ~\ref{fig:ScaleFactor} the measured energies in the data are compared to those in MC as a function of the beam energies, after applying a factor of 1.035 to the data points.
-The lower panel in Figure~\ref{fig:ScaleFactor} demonstrates that the measured energies are 3.5\% lower in data than in MC, independently of the positron energy at a 2\% level.
+The asymmetric interval was chosen to avoid biasing the mean and the standard deviation by a low energy tail in the distributions that is due to losses in the straight section of the beamline upstream of the calorimeter.
+The $\mu$ and $\sigma$ values from the fit were taken as the mean energy response, $\left\langle E\right\rangle$, and resolution, $\sigma_{E}$, of the detector at a given energy, since the beam energy spread is negligible.
+As discussed in Section~\ref{sec:setup}, the estimation of the final beam energies at the entrance of the calorimeter took into account systematic SR losses which is up to 4\% of the beam energy at 300~\GeV.
+The systematic uncertainties in the beam energy from uncertainties in the magnetic field of the dipole magnets and from the uncertainties in the beamline material budget were neglected.